backend-development/backend-development-textbook/source/rails_view_and_controller.md

 Rails Views and Controller
 ==========================

-The Rails View is concerened with displaying (HTML and JSON) output.
+The Rails View is concerned with displaying (HTML and JSON) output.
 The controller is concerned with handling incoming requests, and using the model and views to generate a result.